-The "Quartets", nine two storey blocks, each of four small flats, at 444-478 Williamstown Road, are designed with similar principles in mind.
+The "Quartets" (see Figure 11), nine two storey blocks, each of four small flats, at 444-478 Williamstown Road, are designed with similar guidelines in mind.
 Although repetitive in form, their staggered layout responds to the triangular site and creates a forecourt area, giving a strong sense of identity.

-These features make Fishermans Bend a unique environment far removed from the popular idea of a characterless housing commission estate.
+These features make Fishermans Bend Estate a unique environment far removed from the popular idea of a characterless HCV estate.